 The cost competitiveness of clean technologies today is vastly different from only a few years ago.
 Declining costs are particularly evident in renewables.
 To name one example, solar photovoltaics have decreased in price by 80% since 2008.
 There is relatively low friction for substituting of electricity generation with renewable power as the cost of storage declines, thus hastening the speed of transition.

-The decarbonization life cycle stretches across every aspect of an organization’s operations and value chain.
-Deloitte’s Decarbonization SolutionsTM roadmap provides a high-level guide to the deep tactical and transformational changes that are often required across structure, operations, relationships, and culture.
-Companies can use it to assess their progress toward a comprehensive decarbonization strategy and plan out the next steps and future activities required.
+The decarbonisation life cycle stretches across every aspect of an organisation’s operations and value chain.
+Deloitte’s Decarbonisation SolutionsTM roadmap provides a high-level guide to the deep tactical and transformational changes that are often required across structure, operations, relationships and culture.
+Companies can use it to assess their progress toward a comprehensive decarbonisation strategy and plan out the next steps and future activities required.
 The roadmap has seven main sections, beginning with compiling emissions data and forecasting, to assessing climate risk, all the way through tangible activities for the short, medium, and long term.

 The road to decarbonisation is not going to be easy and will require significant trade-offs and difficult decisions.
 It is of critical strategic and financial performance and should be at the top of the board and executive agenda for any company that is serious about surviving the transition.
 For companies that are nimble and thoughtful, decarbonisation is going to enable a new phase of growth and value creation.
 For those that delay, the risks are mounting and their survival is not guaranteed.